6vv9/6vv9.github.io/_posts/2025-07-30-google-cybersecurity-v2-my-journey-and-learnings.md

 When a computer is powered on, the process begins with the BIOS or UEFI chip/firmware.
 This firmware is responsible for initializing all system hardware and conducting the Power-On Self Test (POST) to ensure everything is operating correctly.
 Once POST is complete, BIOS/UEFI searches for a bootable device, scans its first sector, and loads the bootloader into memory.
 The bootloader’s role is to find and load the operating system kernel, after which control is handed over to the OS itself.
 This sequence forms the critical bridge between hardware initialization and the operating system taking control, ensuring a reliable and secure boot process for every computing session.

+H﻿ypervisors and virtual machines were also a crucial part of this topic.

+* **Type 1 Hypervisor:**\
+  Runs directly on the hardware of the host (also called “bare-metal hypervisor”) and manages virtual machines natively—offers high efficiency and isolation.
+* **Type 2 Hypervisor:**\
+  Runs atop the host operating system (like a typical application), then manages virtual machines—easier for desktop/laptop environments, but with some overhead.

 A﻿long with this, I dwelved into the Linux architecture made up of:

 1. User